digitalbazaar/bedrock/HACKING.md

   case where the view is simple and only one controller is used.
 * Use 'link' not 'controller' for controller code in directives that do not expose a controller API for reuse.
+* Use the annotation /* @ngInject */ before dependency-injected functions to ensure the build tools can appropriately deal with minification.

 ## Debugging